joATesns/weblog/content/brewing/_index.md

 title: "Area 52 Brewing"
 date: 2019-06-06T14:09:43+02:00
 draft: true
+type: "posts"
 ---

+link to General Info
+link to Links

 ## How I've got into this ...
 Brewing
 It's all the fault of my (younger) brother (and his girlfriend).
 For my 37th birthday they gave me a [starter kit](https://www.brouwbroeders.nl/products/starterspakket-belgisch-blond) for home brewing as a present.